sayjin93/sayjin93/README.md

 👋 Hi there!
 I'm Jurgen Kruja, a passionate Developer with expertise in React, JavaScript, TypeScript, HTML, CSS, SCSS, PHP, MySQL, Next, PostgreSQL, MongoDB, Prisma, Sequelize, Photoshop, and Illustrator.

-🎓 I hold a MSc Diploma in Computer Engineering from European University of Tirana and a Bachelor's Diploma in Applied Math from the Faculty of Natural Sciences at the University of Tirana.
-Currently, I'm pursuing my MSc in Software Engineering at the European University of Tirana.
+🎓 I hold a MSc Diploma in Software Engineering from European University of Tirana and a Bachelor's Diploma in Applied Math from the Faculty of Natural Sciences at the University of Tirana.

 💼 With a solid foundation built over the years, I've contributed my skills at Ionian, spent almost a decade at Morix, and I'm currently part of the dynamic team at RevZone Solution.